-The forest school programme has been developed to incorporate a number of curriculum links.
+The Wilds Wood programme has been developed to incorporate a number of curriculum links.
 In most activities these links are 'hidden' as this approach can help to relieve any formal curriculum anxieties.
-Undertaking the forest school programme can also help learners' to develop a better understanding of their core subjects by providing activities that are functional e.g. if a learner is struggling with an element of maths such as measure, shape & space, they can improve their functional comprehension of this when designing & building A frame, and lean to shelters.
+Undertaking the Wilds Lodge programme can also help learners' to develop a better understanding of their core subjects by providing activities that are functional e.g. if a learner is struggling with an element of maths such as measure, shape & space, they can improve their functional comprehension of this when designing & building A frame and shelters.

-The aim of forest school is to deliver education in an outdoor environment, with a view to providing activities that are inclusive to all participants.
+The aim of Wilds Wood is to deliver education in an outdoor environment, with a view to providing activities that are inclusive to all participants.
+It allows hands on practical skills o be developed in a carefully controlled environment.

-- There are many activities that can be conducted in forest school sessions.
+There are many activities that can be conducted in Wilds Wood sessions.
 Here are a few.

 Links to the curriculum